dmulligan/dmulligan.github.io/_posts/2013-08-19-Git-Push-Date.md

 1. Attach a note to each Git commit

 Git allows notes to be attached to objects, without changing the objects themselves.
 Notes can be then displayed when using the Git log command.
 This feature allows for the creation of a Git hook that would add a note to each commit to identify when the push took place.
 Since hooks are specific to each repository, you could make it so that the note clearly identify which repository the push date is referring to.
-Not every Git repository would require this hook, maybe just your central one!
+Not every Git repository would require this hook, maybe just your central one.

 Creating the hook